Glossary of comics terminology: Graphic novel

 Graphic novel is a term whose definition is hard to pin down, but usually refers to a self-contained, book-length form.
 Some would have its use restricted only to long-form narratives, while at the other extreme are people who use it as a synonym for "comics" or "comic book".
 Others again define it as a book with a square-bound spine, even if it is a collection of short strips.
 Still others have used the term to distance their work from the negative connotations the terms "comic" or "comic book" have for the public, or to give their work an elevated air.
 Other than in presentation and intent, they hardly differ from comic books.

 Some prefer not to use the term "graphic novel" at all.
 Amongst the criticisms is the fact that the use of the word "novel" excludes non-novelistic genres, such as journalism, biography or history.
 Others believe the term has become too general, a catch-all for all kinds of content, and thus meaningless.

-Towards the close of the 20th century, the three major comics-producing traditions—American, western European (especially the Franco-Belgian), and Japanese—converged in a trend towards book-length comics: the comic album in Europe, the tankōbon (Note: tankōbon (単行本)) in Japan, and the graphic novel in the English-speaking countries.
+Towards the close of the 20th century, the three major comics-producing traditions—American, western European (especially the Franco-Belgian), and Japanese—converged in a trend towards book-length comics: the comic album in Europe, the (Note: tankōbon (単行本)) in Japan, and the graphic novel in the English-speaking countries.